Vesa-Matti Loiri: Spede Productions

 Loiri starred in 19 Uuno Turhapuro films and over ten other full-length films produced by Spede Pasanen.
 Most were directed by Ere Kokkonen, as were the Turhapuro films.
 These productions were characterized by strong box-office results but often poor critical reception.
 Loiri's first appearance in a Spede production was in Noin 7 veljestä (1968), directed by Jukka Virtanen.
-Loiri played a soldier in this comedic film known for its anachronistic humor.
+Loiri played a soldier in this comedic film known for its anachronistic humour.
 This marked the beginning of a long-lasting collaboration between Loiri, Pasanen, and Simo Salminen.